Don’t Fall Off The Affordable Care Act Subsidy Cliffs

 If we needed lots of medical care or specialists, then the limited network of Medicaid/CHIP doctors might be a problem.
 But we rarely visit the doctor outside of annual physicals, so whatever limitations on provider networks and coverage isn’t a big deal.
 That could change at any moment, and we can always change our insurance coverage once per year during annual enrollment if CHIP fails us and we need broader networks or more comprehensive coverage.

-Here is a handy chart showing income eligibility for every state in the nation.
 In North Carolina, children over age six qualify for CHIP at MAGI’s between 134-211% of the FPL, with Medicaid available for income levels below that range.
 It’s not exactly a poverty level program since families of five earning up to $59,000 per year are eligible for CHIP benefits.

 Avoiding the Perilous Subsidy Cliffs